Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 ## Snapshots

-A snapshot is a mixer state the sound designer authored in FMOD Studio: bus volumes, effect settings, and sends, with a blend curve.
+A snapshot is a mixer state the sound designer authored in FMOD Studio.
+It carries bus volumes, effect settings, sends, and a blend curve.
 Underwater, paused, and low health are typical snapshots.
 The game applies one and removes it, and FMOD blends the mixer toward the authored state and back.
 Several snapshots can be active together.

 ```haxe
 FmodManager.StartSnapshot(FmodSnapshots.Paused);